ad1tya-rajan/AMR-ML/README.md

 # AMR-ML
-Using Machine Learning techniques to examine Antimicrobial Resistance (AMR) in assmebled acterial genomes.
+Using Machine Learning techniques to examine Antimicrobial Resistance (AMR) in assmebled bacterial genomes.